-implemented the proposed sampling technique into a tool called ion-sampler.
-Our evaluations show that MRWB yields more accurate samples than previously considered sampling techniques.
-We quantify the observed differences, explore underlying causes, and discuss the implications on accurate inference of P2P properties and high-fidelity modeling of P2P systems.
+The proposed MRWB algorithm assumes that the P2P system provides some mechanism to query a peer for a list of its neighbors - a capability provided by most widely deployed P2P systems.
+Our evaluations of the ion-sampler tool shows that the MRWB algorithm yields more accurate samples than previously considered sampling techniques.
+We quantify the observed differences, explore underlying causes, address the tool's efficiency and scalability, and discuss the implications on accurate inference of P2P properties and high-fidelity modeling of P2P systems.
 While our focus is on P2P networks, many of our results apply to any large, dynamic, undirected graph where nodes may be queried for a list of their neighbors.

-Building on our earlier formulation in [40], the basic problem in sampling P2P networks concerns the selection of representative samples of peer properties such as peer degree, link bandwidth, or the number of files shared.
-To measure peer properties, any sampling technique needs to locate a set of peers in the overlay and then gather data about the desired properties.

-An unbiased sampling technique will select any of the peers present with equal probability.
-While relatively straightforward in a static and known environment, this objective poses considerable problems in a highly dynamic setting like P2P systems, which can easily lead to significant measurement bias for two reasons.
+After discussing related work and alternative sampling techniques in Section 2, we build on our earlier formulation in [11] and focus on sampling techniques that select a set of peers uniformly at random from all the peers present in the overlay and then gather data about the desired properties from those peers.
+While it is relatively straightforward to choose peers uniformly at random in a static and known environment, it poses considerable problems in a highly dynamic setting like P2P systems, which can easily lead to significant measurement bias for two reasons.

 The first cause of sampling bias derives from the temporal dynamics of these systems, whereby new peers can arrive and existing peers can depart at any time.
 Locating a set of peers and measuring their properties takes time, and during that time the peer constituency is likely to change.
-In Section 3, we show how this often leads to bias towards short-lived peers and explain how to overcome this difficulty.
-The second significant cause of bias has to do with the connectivity structure of P2P systems.
-As a sampling program explores a given topological structure, each traversed link is in general more likely to lead to a high-degree peer than a low-degree peer, significantly biasing peer selection towards high-degree peers.
-We describe and evaluate different techniques for traversing static overlays to select peers in Section 4 and find that the Metropolized Random Walk (MRW) collects unbiased samples.
-In Section 5, we adapt MRW for dynamic overlays by adding backtracking and demonstrate its viability and effectiveness when the causes for both temporal and topological bias are present.
+In Section III, we show how this often leads to bias towards short-lived peers and explain how to overcome this difficulty.

+The second significant cause of bias relates to the connectivity structure of P2P systems.
+As a sampling program explores a given topological structure, each traversed link is more likely to lead to a high-degree peer than a low-degree peer, significantly biasing peer selection.
+We describe and evaluate different techniques for traversing static overlays to select peers in Section IV and find that the Metropolized Random Walk (MRW) collects unbiased samples.

+In Section V, we adapt MRW for dynamic overlays by adding backtracking and demonstrate its viability and effectiveness when the causes for both temporal and topological bias are present.
 We show via simulations that the MRWB technique works well and produces nearly unbiased samples under a variety of circumstances commonly encountered in actual P2P systems.

-Finally, in Section 6 we describe the implementation of the ion-sampler tool based on MRWB and empirically evaluate its accuracy through comparison with complete snapshots of Gnutella taken with Cruiser [37], as well as compare it with results from previously used, more ad-hoc, sampling techniques.
-Section 7 discusses some important questions such as how many samples to collect, when sampling with a known bias may be desirable, and outlines a practical solution to obtaining unbiased samples for structured P2P systems.
-Section 8 concludes the paper with a summary of our findings and plans for future work.
+Finally, in Section 6 we describe the implementation of the ion-sampler tool based on the proposed MRWB algorithm and empirically evaluate its accuracy and efficiency through comparison with complete snapshots of Gnutella taken with Cruiser [12], as well as with results obtained from previously used, more ad-hoc, sampling techniques.
+Section VII discusses some important questions such as how many samples to collect and outlines a practical solution to obtaining unbiased samples for structured P2P systems.
+Section VIII concludes the paper by summarizing our findings and plans for future work.